imtinan39/resume_template/index.md

 <b>Avishek Das</b><br>
 Lecturer,<br>
-Dept. of Computer Science nd Engineering<br>
+Dept. of Computer Science and Engineering<br>
 Chittagong University of Engineering and Technology

 ## About Me